 - Research related to addressing economic and social issues using the cooperative business model including: agricultural cooperatives, housing cooperatives, child care cooperatives, worker cooperatives, and other co-ops.

 - Economic feasibility studies or business plans.

-- Graphic Design: Creating promotional and educational materials using Adobe InDesign compatible software.
+- Graphic Design: Creating promotional and educational materials using CANVA and Adobe Creative Suite.

 - Conference or event planning: organizing and implementation.